Aircloak/aircloak/cloak/docs/diffix.md

 ## Key concepts

-Anonymization in Diffix Cedar has two main aspects, **SQL constraints** and **answer perturbation**.
+Anonymization in Diffix Dogwood has two main aspects, **SQL constraints** and **answer perturbation**.
 The goal is to allow as much SQL as possible, especially commonly used SQL, and to minimize answer perturbation while maintaining strong anonymity.
 Strong anonymity is achieved when an attacker's guess as to the attributes of individual users either has low confidence with high probability, or high confidence with low probability.

-In order to safely allow as much SQL as possible, Diffix Cedar constrains SQL in a fine-grained fashion.
+In order to safely allow as much SQL as possible, Diffix Dogwood constrains SQL in a fine-grained fashion.
 While some entire SQL features are prevented (for instance window functions), more often an SQL feature is allowed but constrained in terms of what other features it may be used in combination with, how frequently it may be used, or even what constant values it may be used with.

 Perturbation takes the form of suppressing answers and distorting answers.
 The latter occurs through both adjusting extreme column values (flattening) and adding noise.
 Key mechanisms include:

 - **Answer suppression:** Answers that pertain to too few distinct users are suppressed.
-- **Sticky layered noise:** Diffix Cedar adds noise taken from a Gaussian distribution.
+- **Sticky layered noise:** Diffix Dogwood adds noise taken from a Gaussian distribution.
 The noise is sticky in that identical query conditions generate identical noise.
 The noise is layered in that each query condition contributes a separate noise value (which are summed together to produce the final noise value).
 There are in fact two types of noise layers, *UID-noise* and *static-noise*.
 Static-noise is sticky in the sense that the same filter condition, for instance `age = 20`, will typically generate the same noise sample.
 UID-noise is sticky in the sense that the same filter condition combined with the same set of selected users will typically generate the same noise sample.
 - **Extreme value flattening:** When a few individual users contribute an extreme amount to an answer (relative to other users), then the values contributed by those users are reduced (or increased if negative) to be comparable with values contributed by other users.

-Diffix Cedar can report how much answer suppression has taken place and how much noise was added to an answer.
-Diffix Cedar cannot, however, report how much extreme value flattening has taken place.
+Diffix Dogwood can report how much answer suppression has taken place and how much noise was added to an answer.
+Diffix Dogwood cannot, however, report how much extreme value flattening has taken place.

 ## Deployment

-Diffix Cedar is deployed as a function or device that sits between an analyst (or application) and an un-anonymized database.
+Diffix Dogwood is deployed as a function or device that sits between an analyst (or application) and an un-anonymized database.
 In the Aircloak system, this device is referred to as Insights Cloak.
 In this document, for readability, we refer to is simply as the cloak.

 An SQL interface is exposed to the analyst.
 The database may be an SQL database, or may be some other kind of data store.
 The cloak translates the analyst SQL into the appropriate query language.